The Best Free Productivity Apps for School

 MyHomework Student Planner is a digital planner that allows you to track your homework, tests, and assignments by class.
 To get started, input your class schedule and list your assignments and exams for each class.
 The app lists assignments chronologically by the due date or by class.
-The calendar feature provides a handy overview of what assignments you have coming up each week or month and reminds you which ones are overdue.
+The calendar feature provides a handy overview of your upcoming assignments and reminds you which ones are overdue.
 Once you’ve completed an assignment, don't forget to click complete to save yourself from a slight panic attack from all the overdue assignment notifications!
 The app also has an option to set reminders for each upcoming assignment or exam.

 Remember the Milk is a free to-do app that is simple and easy to use.
 The application allows you to create a task and set a due date and reminder for each of your tasks.
 Once you've completed a task, click the checkmark and the task will be removed from your list.
 If you need to postpone the task, swipe right and you will have the option to postpone by hours, days, weeks, or months.
 A great feature of this app is that you can input how long a task will take to complete and set up recurring tasks.
 If other family members also use the app, you can also assign tasks or check your assigned tasks from your parents or siblings!